-The major objective of this Call is to make Fed4FIRE's federated infrastructure directly available for execution of innovative experiments by experimenters at both industrial (including SMEs) and research organisations.
+The major objective of this Call is to make Fed4FIRE+'s federated infrastructure directly available for execution of innovative experiments by experimenters at both industrial (including SMEs) and research organisations.
 Examples of such experiments may include but are not limited to testing of new protocols or algorithms, performance measurements or scalability testing.
 These Calls envisage experiments by which existing products or services are tested, implemented or optimized on the Fed4FIRE+ testbeds rather than proposing or developing new ideas from scratch.

-This call focusses on proposals of experiments in the area of IoT (Internet of Things) and 5G.
+This call has no specific focus or theme, but we would like to call for experiments which exploit the specific features of Fed4FIRE+ as a federation and technologies covered.
 More information on the specific objectives can be found further in the call document.